helsingborg-stad/Modularity/readme.md

 Modular component system plugin for WordPress.
 Drag and drop the bundled modules or your custom modules to your page layout.

+## Download plugin.
+To download a complete out of the box working plugin without the need to compile or fetch dependencies.
+Go [here](https://github.com/helsingborg-stad/Modularity/releases) and download the `full-release.zip` from the latest version.

 Creating modules
 ----------------